diegojancic/MessiJS/demos.md

 # Extensions

-**MessiJS are semi-official add-ons.
-Essentially they are convenience functions.**
+**MessiJS extensions are semi-official add-ons.** They are convenience functions (everything they do can be done with the main MessiJS library).

 Show a MessiJS style alert.